ryansheehy0/Neo-C/possible_features.md

 - Lambdas don't need `[]`s
 	- `(args){body}` -> C++ `[&](args){body}`
 - `_`s to separate numbers instead of `'`s
+- Add a `finally` block.
+- Should lambdas not have []s?
+Would that make them less useful?

+## Problems that I might not fix
+- `constructor` keyword
+	-
+One common problem in C++ is if you have two constructors that take the same arguments, but you want them to do different things.
+You can either pass a boolean argument to choose between each of the constructors, or you can have a static method that returns an instance of the class.
+The problem with the static choice is that it can only interact with static variable.
+Not member variables.
+In my own custom programming language that I'm making I was thinking of having a constructor keyword that allows you to give constructors distinct names.
+But the problem is that my programming language transpiles into c++.
+1. Do you think this feature is good?
+2. How can I impliment something like this is c++, so my programming langue can transpile into C++?
+- You can't call the destructor like any other method.
+	- This would be useful for overloading the =s operator.

 ## Todo
 - `!` are errors